The JAMCO Group constantly undertakes to respect the human rights of all persons in its business.

 We are conducting such programs as dispatches to language training programs at US colleges and universities and short-term study abroad at language schools in the Philippines, with the objective of absorbing different cultures and customs, improving language utilization abilities in environments near areas of business, and building a platform as globally-oriented human resources, rather than merely becoming more proficient at languages.

-Citing HRX, or Strategic DX Human Resource Development, as a primary concern in JAMCO Vision 2030, we are striving to build an organization that creates innovation through human resources development and accelerating initiatives.
+Citing HRX, or Strategic DX Human Resource Development, as a primary concern in JAMCO Vision 2030, we are striving to build an organization that creates innovation through human resource development and accelerating initiatives.

-We have also formed an HRX Working Group and have designed and implemented a human resources development program that will adapt all company officers and employees to the DX era.
-The program commenced operations as of FY2023.
+We have also formed an HRX Working Group and have designed and implemented a human resource development program that will adapt all company officers and employees to the DX

 We survey employee awareness every two years unless otherwise indicated, and communicate findings companywide, including to management.
 Turning to annual stress checks, we work to elevate employee satisfaction and engagement, through such as distributing detailed feedback reports to concerned parties and giving guidance on specific measures for improving workplace environments.